Jessie Ware

-Jessica Lois Ware (born 15 October 1984) is an English singer, songwriter and broadcaster.
-Ware came to prominence following the release of her debut studio album, Devotion (2012), which peaked at number five on the UK Albums Chart, produced the single "Wildest Moments", and was shortlisted for the Mercury Prize.
-Her second studio album, Tough Love (2014), reached number nine in the UK and produced the songs "Tough Love" and "Say You Love Me", which was followed by her third studio album, Glasshouse (2017), which reached number seven in the UK.
-Her fourth studio album, What's Your Pleasure?
-(2020), was released to critical acclaim, and reached number three in the UK.
-Songs from the album included "Spotlight", "Save a Kiss" and "Remember Where You Are".
-Ware has been nominated for a total of six Brit Awards including one for Best New Artist and four for British Female Solo Artist.
-Ware also presents a food podcast titled Table Manners with her mother, Lennie Ware, which was launched in 2017.
+Jessica Lois Ware (born 15 October 1984) is a British singer and songwriter.
+She came to prominence following the release of her debut studio album, Devotion (2012), which peaked at number five on the UK Albums Chart and produced the single "Wildest Moments".
+Her second studio album, Tough Love (2014), reached number nine in the UK and produced the singles "Tough Love" and "Say You Love Me".
+Her third studio album, Glasshouse (2017), reached number seven in the UK.

+Ware pivoted to a disco-influenced sound for her fourth studio album, What's Your Pleasure?
+(2020), which was released to critical acclaim, reached number three in the UK, and produced the singles "Spotlight", "Save a Kiss" and "Remember Where You Are".
+Her fifth studio album, That!
+Feels Good!
+(2023), produced the single "Free Yourself" and reached number three in the UK, as well as peaking at number sixteen in the Top Album Sales chart in the US.
+Ware has received accolades including seven Brit Awards nominations including one for Best New Artist and four for British Female Solo Artist and two Mercury Prize nominations.

+In 2018, Ware began co-hosting Table Manners alongside her mother Lennie, a podcast about "family, food and the art of a good old chit-chat", available to online streaming platforms.